 This information will help you care for yourself after your ultrasound, magnetic resonance imaging (MRI), or stereotactic (STAYR-ee-oh-TAK-tik) breast biopsy.

-Caring for the biopsy site
+Caring for the biopsy site at home

-Follow these guidelines after your procedure.
+Follow these guidelines to care for the biopsy site after your procedure.

 - Keep the bandage on the biopsy site until the day after your biopsy.

 - Leave the Steri-Strips™ (thin strips of paper tape) on the biopsy site.
-If they do not fall off on their own in 3 days, you can take them off.
+If they do not fall off on their own in 5 days, you can take them off.

 -

-- You may have some swelling and bruising after your biopsy.
+You may have some swelling and bruising after your biopsy.
 If you do, put an ice pack on the biopsy site for 10 to 15 minutes at a time.
-Do this a few times during the first 24 to 48 hours (1 to 2 days) after your procedure.
+Do this a few times during the first 24 to 48 hours (1 to 2 days) after your biopsy.
 It will help reduce swelling.
 The swelling and bruising should go away in about 1 week.

 - Wear a tight-fitting bra to help support the biopsy site and make you feel more comfortable.
 Your radiologist will tell you if you need to wear any special type of bra after your biopsy.